rust-disk-partition-management/gptman/README.md

  *  [x] Customize columns to print
  *  [x] Print raw data of disklabel (D)
  *  [x] Call ioctl to re-read the partition table
+ *  [ ] Automatically determine the real block size for SSDs